Syntax Guide

 Array<Stage|Job>

 Defines a set of failure stage tasks.
-Executed sequentially when the normal flow fails.
+When the normal process fails, these stage tasks will be executed sequentially.

 endStages